Meet the individuals who are helping make Inspired Teaching a reality.

 Margot worked as a lawyer for the Consumer Products Safety Commission and the Department of Justice until she changed careers to become a teacher.
 Margot took a course from Aleta at American University and participated in the Workshop in the Art of Teaching (now the Inspired Teaching Institute).
 She taught English for four years at Cesar Chavez Public Charter High School.
 On behalf of Inspired Teaching, Margot has led a workshop for beginning high school English, social studies, and foreign language teachers who are getting certified through AU’s AQUE program.

-Jacqueline is a Teacher Leader and in her third year teaching at the Baltimore Leadership School for Young Women.
+Jacqueline is a Teacher Leader at the Baltimore Leadership School for Young Women.
 After graduating from DC Public Schools, she attended Spelman College where she graduated with a Bachelor of Science in Physics.
 After teaching English for a year in France she was catapulted into the classroom.
 Jacqueline participated in the first cohort of the Inspired Teaching Institute for Mathematics Teachers in Baltimore City.
-When Jacqueline is not teaching 8th grade math at the Baltimore Leadership School for Young Women, she is planning her wedding, tutoring math, or running.
+When Jacqueline is not teaching 8th grade math, she is tutoring math or running.

 Maya has been a science teacher at Hardy Middle School, a DC Public School, since 2006.
 She graduated with a degree in Neuroscience and Behavior from Mount Holyoke College and completed a Master’s in Teaching from American University in Washington, DC in 2008.
 Maya has served on the teacher advisory board for several local museums and actively works to advance science education in Washington, DC.
 She is President of the DC Science Teachers Association and was the featured teacher at the USA Science and Engineering Festival in 2011.
 Maya enjoys international travel, and was awarded a Distinguished Fulbright Teaching Award in 2010 to travel and study in South Africa.
 She is inspired by her students and co-workers and loves learning.